 NOAA Fisheries, also known as the National Marine Fisheries Service (NMFS), is an office of the National Oceanic and Atmospheric Administration within the Department of Commerce.

 BIRDS

-California Ridgway"s Rail Rallus obsoletus obsoletus No critical habitat has been designated for this species.
+NAME California Ridgway"s Rail Rallus obsoletus obsoletus No critical habitat has been designated for this species.
+Species profile: https://ecos.fws.gov/ecp/species/4240

 REPTILES